CSCC012023/final-project-s23-passion-pals/README.md

 ```

 ## Contribution
 We are using git flow for this project.
 We name our branches based on the features being implemented and developed in the branch, such as "message" for developing a message system.
-Otherwise, we have the main branch, development branch, and deployment branch.
-We are not using any ticketing or issue website.
+Otherwise, we have the main branch and development.
+We are not using any public ticketing or issue website.
 We will be using pull requests.

 ## Acknowledgements
 - [Amitoz Jatana](https://github.com/A-Jatana)